mato/rump-php/README.md

 cross-compilation support for Nginx.

 ## Trying it out

+_TODO: Update instructions for the php/nginx repository split_

 To play with this, build rumprun for Xen according to the [instructions](http://wiki.rumpkernel.org/Repo%3A-rumprun#xen) and add the